AkhileshThite/figment-articles/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

 Just add `networkCheckTimeout: 100000`
 <br>

-*If you discover any new errors and If you know the solution for it, then feel free to make a PR, we would add that Error-Fix here.*
+*If you discover any new errors and If you know the solution for it, then feel free to make a PR, we'll add your Error-Fix here.*